BioinfoIPBLN/reanalyzerGSE/README.md

 		-s | -strandness # Strandness of the library ('yes, 'no', 'reverse').
 If not provided and '-t' used, this would be predicted by salmon.
 Please use this parameter if prediction not correct, see explanations in for example in bit.ly/strandness0 and bit.ly/strandness
 		-g | -genes # Genes to highlight their expression in plots (one or several, separated by comma and no space) -G | -GSM_filter # GSM ids (one or several, separated by comma and no space) within the GSE entry to restrict the analysis to.
 An alternative to requesting a stop with -S to reorganize the downloaded files manually
-		-R | -reads_to_subsample # Percentage of reads or number of reads to subsample to the sequences before the analyses (none by default, if any number is provided +-10% will be computed)
+		-R | -reads_to_subsample # Number of reads to subsample to the sequences before the analyses (none by default, a comma-separated list with one number per fastq file/pair of files if paired-end must be provided)
 		-f | -filter # Threshold of gene counts to use ('bin' to capture the lower expressed genes, or 'standard', by default).
 Please provide a comma separated list with the filters to use at each quantification if multiple annotation are provided
-		-b | -batch # Batch effect present? (no by default, yes if correction through Combat-seq and model is to be performed, and info is going to be required in prompts)
+		-b | -batch # Batch effect present? (no by default, yes if correction through Combat-seq and model is to be performed, and info is going to be required in other arguments or prompts)
+		-bv | -batch_vector # Comma-separated list of numbers for use as batch vector with Combat-seq -bc | -batch_biological_covariable # Comma-separated list of numbers for use as batch vector of covariables of biological interest with Combat-seq
 		-d | -design_custom # Manually specifying the experimental design for GEO download ('no' by default and if 'yes', please expect an interactive prompt after data download from GEO, and please enter the assignment to groups when asked in the terminal, with a comma-separated list of the same length than the number of samples)
 		-D | -design_custom_local # Specifying here the experimental design for the local dataset (by default an interactive prompt will ask for a comma-separated list of the same length than the number of samples, if you want to avoid that manual input please provide the list in this argument)
 		-O | -organism # Specifying here the scientific name of the organism for the local dataset (by default an interactive prompt will ask for it, if you want to avoid that manual input please provide the full organism name in this argument, please use underline instead of space)
+		-C | -covariables # Please input a comma-separated list for the covariable that should be included in the edgeR model for DGE (for now only one covariable allowed, for example a proven batch effect)
 		-T | -target_file # Protopical target file for attempts to differential gene expression analyses (containing filenames and covariates, automatically built if not provided)
 		-S | -stop # Manual stop so the automatically downloaded files can be manually modified ('yes' or 'no', by default) -K | -Kraken2_fast_mode # Kraken2 fast mode, consisting on copying the Kraken2 database to /dev/shm (RAM) so execution is faster ('yes' or 'no' by default)